 Here’s an example of one of FaceTory’s tutorials.
 For those who are new to K-beauty, this basic explainer on how to use a sheet mask is straightforward and fun, while those who are more familiar can still learn something.
 (Rubbing your face upward to avoid wrinkles?
 Who knew?)

 We can’t stress enough the importance of hiring a professional videographer, especially if you’re shooting something more complicated (like an introductory video).
 Like photography, filmmaking is a craft that requires the right equipment and studying to master.
 However, if you’re not willing to hire help, here are some tried-and-true tips to amp up your videography game.

 - Use professional equipment!
 At the very least that means a tripod, a microphone, and a real video camera, not your smartphone.
 Ideally, that also includes a lightbox.
 Many studios – and sometimes libraries, especially university libraries – offer rental programs for equipment, as well as instructions on use.
-(While you’re at it, use technical editing software as well: Final Cut, not iMovie.)
+(While you’re at it, use technical editing software as well: we mean Final Cut, not iMovie.)

 - Strategize your audio.
 If you’re doing an unboxing, music is your best bet for the audio track – but make sure, of course, that you’re not using something under copyright.
 (You can find a roundup of where to find music under Creative Commons licenses – and an explainer on what Creative Commons means – here.)
 If you’re doing an introductory video or tutorial, you need to invest in a good microphone and record in a quiet, distraction-free area.

 - Write a script.
 Even a basic outline of what you want to say – whether you’re discussing your brand’s origin story or relaying how to use the products in that month’s box – will help you from rambling during takes.
 We’ve all done it under pressure, after all.
 Give yourself as much runway to avoid that as possible.